 In the meantime, other allegations against Hernandez surfaced.
 He was accused by a Florida man of discharging a weapon that caused him to lose an eye, and he was being investigated in a drive-by shooting from the previous summer.
 Once poised for a prominent NFL career, the talented but troubled athlete instead found himself facing the prospect of life behind bars.

 In May 2014, Hernandez found himself facing new charges in connection with a 2012 drive-by shooting in Boston.
 Two men, Daniel Abreu and Safiro Furtado, were killed in this incident, which occurred a week before Hernandez began training with the New England Patriots.
 According to news reports, Abreu and Furtado had been at the same Boston nightclub as Hernandez the night of the murders.
-Hernandez then allegedly targeted them after they left the club, shooting them in their car at a traffic light.
+Hernandez was suspected of targeting them after they left the club, shooting them in their car at a traffic light.
 One of Abreu and Furtado's passengers was also hit in the attack.

-A Boston grand jury has charged Hernandez with two counts of first-degree murder for the Abreu and Furtado murders.
-He is also facing assault and weapons charges in connection with this case.
-Hernandez is being held without bond at the Bristol House of Corrections in Dartmouth, Massachusetts.
-His lawyers issued a statement on the Abreu and Furtado case, claiming that the former athlete is "innocent of these charges" and "looks forward to his day in court."
+A Boston grand jury charged Hernandez with two counts of first-degree murder for the Abreu and Furtado murders.
+He also faced assault and weapons charges in connection with this case.
+At the time, his lawyers issued a statement on the Abreu and Furtado case, claiming that the former athlete was "innocent of these charges" and looked "forward to his day in court."

 Hernandez went to trial for the killing of Odin Lloyd in January 2015.
 The trial lasted for more than two months.
-On April 15, Hernandez was found guilty of first-degree murder in the Odin Lloyd case.
+On April 15, Hernandez was found guilty of first-degree murder.
 The jury had deliberated for six days before reaching their decision.
 According to Massachusetts law, Hernandez automatically received a life sentence without the possibility of parole for his crime.